 For me, it's the other way around.
 Because if I'm always right, then I'm probably not taking enough risk.
 And risk is what it takes to grow a business and hit ambitious goals in the long run.
 From spending on new technology to making sizable investments on the best and brightest talent to implementing a bold ad campaign to acquiring another company, meaningful growth (and the ability to scale) requires it.

 But the difference between success and failure hinges on whether or not the risk is calculated with the right inputs.
 The best leaders do their homework so that they’re making informed decisions.
-This is true at any time, but 2020 -- with all of its uncertainty -- reinforced just how important it is to take the appropriate amount of risk in order to survive and thrive.
+This is true at any time, but the past two years -- with so much uncertainty -- reinforced just how important it is to take the appropriate amount of risk in order to survive and thrive.

 1. Be OK with losing in the short-term.